Zero S

 The Zero S is an electric motorcycle made by Zero Motorcycles.

 On 23 April 2009 the company announced it would establish a distribution network in the Canadian market while getting regulatory approval for selling the motorcycle in Canada.
-It expects to start selling in Canada by early July 2009.
+It expected to start selling in Canada by early July 2009.

 The 2009 Zero S had a claimed expected range of 81 km on a full charge, and an advertised top speed of 112 km/h, Zero claims the motor is rated at 22 kW.
 The battery can be recharged using standard 120 V or 240 V plugs.

 Zero made minor changes and small battery improvements to the 2014 Zero S, and added ABS brakes to the 2015 model, and further battery improvements in 2016.